incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 ![Running Hedera Node on Terminal](../../.gitbook/assets/01-hedera-local-node-terminal-npm-cli-running.png)

+Other npm commands:

+* `npm run restart` to restart the network
+* `npm run stop` to stop the network
+* `npm run generate-accounts` to generate new accounts—network must be running first

-## Verify Running Node
+## Verify Local Node is Running

-There are different ways to verify that a node is running;

-* Check Block Number using Hashscan Block Explorer
-* Send cURL request to `getBlockNumber`

-### Check Block Number using Hashscan Block Explorer

-Visit the local mirror node explorer endpoint ([http://localhost:8080/devnet/dashboard](http://localhost:8080/devnet/dashboard)) in your web browser.
-Ensure that `LOCALNET` is selected, as this will show you the Hedera network running within your local network.

-Select any of the listed blocks to view the details (Consensus, Block, Transaction Hash, etc) for a particular block.
+To verify that your node is running, visit the local mirror node explorer endpoint ([http://localhost:8080/](http://localhost:8080/) in your browser.
+Select Localnet from the dropdown menu to see the Hedera network transactions on your local device.
+You can select any of the listed blocks to view the details (Consensus, Block, Transaction Hash, etc) for a particular block.

 ![Hedera Explorer - View LOCALNET](../../.gitbook/assets/02-hedera-local-node-terminal-view-localnet.png)

 ![Hedera Explorer - View LOCALNET Details](../../.gitbook/assets/03-hedera-local-node-terminal-view-localnet-details.png)

-### Send cURL request to getBlockNumber
+### Send cURL Request to Testnet

-Let's verify that we are able to interact with Hedera Testnet using JSON-RPC by issuing an `eth_getBlockByNumber` JSON-RPC request.
+To confirm that you're able to interact with the Hedera Testnet using JSON-RPC, try issuing an `eth_getBlockByNumber` JSON-RPC request.

-**Enter the curl command below:**
+Run the following command in your terminal:

 ```bash
   curl http://localhost:7546/ \